delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 Let's try it out and make sure this works!

+**Prerequisites**

-You should already have a respository and source config set up from the previous page.
+ - You should already have a repository and source config set up from the previous page.

-Next, you should set up a separate staging environment.
+ - Set up a separate staging environment.
 (TODO: add instructions here)

-Go to "Manage/Environments", select your **source** environment, and then go to the "Databases" tab.
-Find your "Directory Tree" repository, and your source config underneath it.
+1. Go to **Manage > Environments**, select your **source** environment, and then go to the **Databases** tab.
+Find your **Directory Tree** repository, and your source config underneath it.

-Click "Add dSource" on your source config.
+2. From your source config click **Add dSource**.
 This will begin the linking process.

-You should be presented with a UI in which you will have to specify which environment you want to use for staging.
+3. In the dSource wizard you will specify which environment you want to use for staging.
 You will also be asked to provide the username and password needed to connect to the source environment.

 After you have finished entering this information, the initial sync process will begin.
 This is what will call your pre-snapshot operation, thus copying data.

 !!! note "Gotcha"
-    Once you've manually created a dsource, you will not be allowed to modify your plugin's linked source schema.
-We'll cover how to deal with this correctly later, in the upgrade section.
-For now, if you need to change your plugin's linked source schema, you'll have to first delete any dsources you've manually added.
+    Once you've manually created a dSource, you will not be allowed to modify your plugin's linked source schema.
+We will cover how to deal with this correctly later in the upgrade section.
+For now, if you need to change your plugin's linked source schema, you will have to first delete any dSources you have manually added.